 Caption for Graphic or Image: Orthomosaic (left) and digital surface model (DSM) hillshade (right) for the Maury (top) and Platner (bottom) mine complex sites.
-The orthomosaic offers a high-resolution (1–2-centimeter resolution), true-color representation of surface features.
-The hillshade (2–4-centimeter resolution) provides a useful visualization of the topography at the site and highlights terrain features that might not be visible in the orthomosaic.
+The orthomosaic offers a high-resolution (1–2-cm resolution), true-color representation of surface features.
+The hillshade (2–4-cm resolution) provides a useful visualization of the topography at the site and highlights terrain features that might not be visible in the orthomosaic.

 Author name: Julian Cross